NordicSemiconductor/IOS-nRF-Connect-Device-Manager/README.md

 * **`.testAndConfirm`**: This mode is the **default and recommended mode** for performing upgrades due to it's ability to recover from a bad firmware upgrade.
 The process for this mode is `upload`, `test`, `reset`, `confirm`.
 * **`.confirmOnly`**: This mode is **not recommended, except for Multi-Image DFU where it is the only supported mode**.
 If the device fails to boot into the new image, it will not be able to recover and will need to be re-flashed.
 The process for this mode is `upload`, `confirm`, `reset`.
 * **`.testOnly`**: This mode is useful if you want to run tests on the new image running before confirming it manually as the primary boot image.
 The process for this mode is `upload`, `test`, `reset`.
+* **`.uploadOnly`**: This is a very particular mode.
+It does not listen or acknowledge Bootloader Info, and plows through the upgrade process with just `upload` followed by `reset`.
+That's it. **It is up to the user, since this is not a default, to decide this is the right mode to use**.

 ### Firmware Upgrade State